Blendear/mi-amigo/README.md

 ## Disclaimer about a better understanding of the code-flow

-There are tables of content inside every file (at the bottom of the file).
+There is a table of content inside every file (at the bottom of the file).
-You can use "Ctrl + F" to easily find specific chapters of it inside the file.
+It contains the main purpose of this file & a list sub-steps (only, if the code isn't readable enough through variable names) You can use "Ctrl + F" to easily find specific chapters of it inside the file.